State of Swift 2026

 When: Late 2026 (speculative)

 Context: Rumors of Swift 7 are consistent with the language's lifecycle.
-A major version update would likely complete the strict concurrency transition (potentially deprecating "Swift 5 language mode"), stabilize non-copyable types (ownership and borrow checking), finalize memory safety features (making strict mode default), and remove "training wheels" (data isolation enforcement without opt-out).
+A major version update would likely complete the strict concurrency transition (potentially deprecating "Swift 5 language mode"), stabilize non-copyable types (ownership and borrow checking), finish memory safety features (making strict mode default), and remove "training wheels" (data isolation enforcement without opt-out).
 The Swift Core Team has hinted that once Swift 6.x achieves its goals, Swift 7 could focus on larger-scale changes deferred from earlier editions, including variadic generics beyond parameter packs and reevaluation of older decisions with breaking changes.

 4. AWS and Cloud Platform Expansion